ChinonyeremGit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 1 is a script to print a confused smiley
 Task 2 is to display the content of /etc/passwd
-Task 3 will display the content of two files with the cat command
+Task 3 will display the content of two files with the cat command Task 4 will display the last 10 lines of a file